Our Mission, Values & Vision

-We work primarily, but not exclusively, with participants of CATCH Court — a specialized docket in Columbus, Ohio founded by Judge Paul M. Herbert.
+We work closely, but not exclusively, with participants of CATCH Court — a specialized docket in Columbus, Ohio founded by Judge Paul M. Herbert.
 CATCH blends punitive sentences with a 2-year treatment-oriented non-adversarial program for rearrested prostitutes who are victims of human trafficking and suffer from post-traumatic stress syndrome, depression, and drug addiction.
 We provide these program participants with supportive services which may include: jail visits; delivery of whites and personal items; personal mentoring; weekly lunches; monthly group outings; retreats and an annual graduation celebration.
 We currently serve over 65 survivors in the CATCH Court program.

 In August 2014, Freedom a la Cart partnered with the Community Shelter Board (CSB) and YMCA of Central Ohio to manage the kitchen at the new Van Buren Community Center homeless shelter.
 This grant-funded contract has created consistent, entry-level employment and training opportunities for those entering the Freedom a la Cart workforce development program.
 Every day, our staff prepares breakfast, lunch and dinner for the shelter’s 300-500 guests.
 In 2016, Freedom prepared over 278,000 meals for guests of the Van Buren shelter.